codeinpink/tic-tac-toe-but/README.md

 ### How to run:
 1. Build the docker image: `docker build -t tic-tac-toe-but .`
-2. Run the docker image: `docker run --name tic-tac-toe-but -d -p 8765:8765 tic-tac-toe-but` to run the container in the background and to publish the container's ports
+2. Run the docker image: `docker run --rm --name tic-tac-toe-but -d -p 8765:8765 -v /etc/letsencrypt/live/ tic-tac-toe-but` to run the container in the background and to publish the container's ports
 3. Make sure traffic to port `8765` is allowed in your firewall settings